EmberExperts/ember-await/docs/introduction.md

 - Highly inspired by [react-async](https://react-async.com)
 - Takes advantage of [ember-concurrency](https://ember-concurrency.com/) to manage promise state (aborting, cancellation, etc.)
 - ~~Written in TypeScript, ships with type definitions~~

+>### **Disclaimer**
+>
+>**Ember Await aims to clone the functionality of [React Async](https://react-async.com) (a react library for handling async state) and bring the solution to Ember ecosystem.
+As we try to make is as close as possible, not all of them are ported 1:1 and not all of them make sense in Ember.
+Please keep that in mind.**